Alfredsson418/NetSpectre/README.md

 * argp

 ## Future ideas
-* Add a format option for packet capture so the user can choose what information shows and in what way.
 * Network discovery tool that can find devices on the network based on IP and subnet, the user can also give a range of IP addresses to search.
 * Port scanner
 * Compare lists of known dangerous IPs and Domains and warn when capturing